-This document describes how to install Debian GNU/Linux trixie for the 64-bit MIPS (little-endian) ("mips64el") with the new debian-installer.
+This document describes how to install Debian GNU/Linux trixie for the PA-RISC ("hppa") with the new debian-installer.
 It is a quick walkthrough of the installation process which should contain all the information you will need for most installs.
 When more information can be useful, we will link to more detailed explanations in other parts of this document.